-Tom di Maria and Matthew Higgs discuss the work of William Scott
+Tom di Maria, Matthew Higgs & William Scott – Studio Voltaire

 This special online event was held in anticipation of our upcoming William Scott exhibition, with Tom di Maria, Director of the celebrated Creative Growth Arts Center, in conversation with Matthew Higgs, Director and Chief Curator of White Columns.